We can finally pinpoint exactly when Miley Cyrus ditched her Disney-friendly alter ego and started down the path to tatted-up twerk enthusiast:

-As Cyrus explains, she really began feeling her "vibe" a full three years ago, while filming the movie LOL in Detroit.
 "Detroit's where I felt like I really grew up," she notes.
 "It was only for a summer, but that's where I started going to clubs, where I got my first tattoo.
-Well, not my first tattoo, but my first without my mom's consent.
+Well, not my first tattoo, but my first without my mom's consent."

 Given some of the other revelations in Cyrus's interview, It doesn't come as a big surprise that the star would eventually take a crooked path.
-She explains that as a child, one of her "jobs" was to go onstage after her country-superstar father Billy Ray Cyrus's concerts, and collect all the bras tossed by adoring female fans.
+She explains that as a child, one of her "jobs" was to go onstage after her country-superstar father, Billy Ray Cyrus, finished a concert, and collect all the bras tossed by adoring female fans.
 "I'd get a really big one and be like, 'Dad!
 I found your biggest fan!'" she related.
 (By the way, she scored a whopping $10 for this particular chore.)

 The fun didn't end there.
 Cyrus was sent to a private evangelical school, where she promptly got kicked out — and Miley being Miley, it was for creative reason.
-(She's not exactly sure, but it was either for stealing her teacher's motorized scooter or explaining to her classmates how to french kiss.)
+(Her myriad transgressions ranged from stealing her teacher's motorized scooter to explaining to her classmates how to french kiss.)
 From there, she rebelled in yet another way out of the average-kid realm: She auditioned for "Hannah Montana" against her dad's wishes.
 From that point, of course, it was all history.

 These days, the pop star has a good relationship with her parents, lives down the street from them, and sees them both weekly.
 Her connection with Billy Ray, which has been famously strained at times, is much better — perhaps due to some shared recreational interests.
 "I never knew my dad smoked weed," she noted to RS.